 #10 – This is the top-level entry block associated with requalification examination security.
 This block is answered “yes” or “no” based upon completing the specific guidance contained in Section 03.04.d and Appendix E of IP 71111.11.

 #11 – Was there an actual effect on the equitable and consistent administration of any examination required by 10 CFR 55.59?
 In these instances, a licensed operator has gained an unfair advantage on an examination required by 10 CFR 55.59, and this condition was not corrected prior to being authorized to resume licensed duties.
 These occurrences can be willful or intentional (“cheating”) or unintentional.
 Examples of gaining an unfair advantage on an examination include: (1) a licensed operator obtains unauthorized assistance during an examination, such as by receiving assistance on a test item during an examination from an unauthorized individual or by copying answers from another examinee; (2) a licensed operator obtains specific knowledge of or is exposed to requalification examination content prior to taking the requalification examination; (3) a licensed operator is used to validate requalification examination test items during exam development, and is then subsequently administered a requalification examination with any test items duplicated from those that the operator previously validated.
+IMC 0609, Appendix M should be used to evaluate the significance of these types of inspection findings.
+Note that the traditional enforcement process may also be used for violations of 10 CFR 55.59 (e.g., in cases where the violation involves willfulness or impacts the NRC’s ability to perform its regulatory function).
+Refer to IMC 0612 and the Enforcement Manual for guidance on dispositioning traditional enforcement violations.

 #12 – This is the top-level entry block associated with remedial training and re-examinations, which occurs whenever a licensed operator fails any portion of a requalification examination required by 10 CFR 55.59(a)(2).
 This block is answered “yes” or “no” based upon completing the specific guidance contained in Section 03.04.e and Appendix F of IP 71111.11.